 5. Check the Fans Attached to Your Motherboard

-The case fans and additional internal cooling fans can be attached to either the motherboard or the PSU.
+The case fans and additional internal cooling fans can be attached to the motherboard or the PSU.

 There are several reasons for this: